An Optimal Projection Framework for Structure-Preserving Model Reduction of Linear Systems: Projection-Based Model Reduction With Structure Preservation

-using which to construct a reduced-order model \eqref{sys:red} will allow the preservation of controllability or observability.
-Furthermore, if $X$ is chosen as the observability Gramian of the system $\mathbf{\Sigma}$, then the stability is simultaneously preserved in the reduced-order model \eqref{sys:red} \cite{gugercin2008iterative}. \end{remark}

-The reduced-order model in \eqref{sys:red} guarantees the preservation of a desirable structural property by selecting a specific matrix $X$.
-Next, we aim to minimize the approximation error between the original and reduced models by tuning $V$.
+The reduced-order model in \eqref{sys:red} guarantees the preservation of a desirable structural property by selecting a specific structure matrix $X$.
+Then, we can minimize the approximation error between the original and reduced models by tuning $V$.
 To this end, we define the error system as

-where the feedthrough gain $D$ in the two systems has been canceled out.
-The system $G_e(s)$ has the following state-space representation

 where $z(t) = [x(t)^\top \ \hat{x}(t)^\top]^\top \in \mathbb{R}^{n+r}$, and